sofian/machine-as-artist-paper/Notes.md

 https://en.wikipedia.org/wiki/Monkey_selfie_copyright_dispute

 In a way this example is very similar to one where an artist would be using an algorithm or some other kind of apparatus to produce art.
 The reason why this example is more ambiguous is perhaps because of the higher attribution of agency that we give to apes.
 This agency is also clearly what allowed the artist to make the work: if he had left the same kind of situation in a herd of cows, nothing of the sort would have happened.

+Interestingly, an analogy could be made here with the children example, especially if we consider child "prodigies".
+In this case, should the caretakers of the child (who are creating the conditions for the child to create) be attributed some kind of partial (or whole) authorship?

+## What about Art Made by Computers?

+Can a nonhuman machine be (1) sustainably engaged in a professional artistic practice / career (2) present their work in professional contexts (3) is recognized by the field as an artist.

+Condition (2) is the low-hanging fruit: there are plenty of art made by algorithms that are shown in professional contexts.
+While current-days systems do not put themselves "out-there" on their own, we could presume that it would be possible, in the future, for an algorithm to not only produce art but also autonomously find professional venues where to show it.

+Condition (1) is more complicated. ...
+TO BE CONTINUED

+Condition (3)

 ## Other stuff